parflow/parflow/docs/user_manual/source/user_manual.rst

 Here we define initial phase saturation conditions.
 The format for this section of input is:

-This key specifies the type of initial condition that will be applied to different geometries for given phase, *phase_name*.
+*string* **ICSaturation.\ *phase_name*.Type** no default This key specifies the type of initial condition that will be applied to different geometries for given phase, *phase_name*.
 The only key currently available is **Constant**.
 The choice **Constant** will apply constants values within geometries for the phase.
-Example Useage:

 .. container:: list